 Hey, thanks for visiting my site.
 I’m Jakob Schwichtenberg.

-If you have any questions or found some error here or in my book please do not hesitate to contact me.
+If you have any questions or found some error here or in one of my books please do not hesitate to contact me.

 My mail address is jakobschwich (at) gmail.com or alternatively just leave a comment here.

 I’m a physicist and I try to write down things during my own learning process.

 In some sense, one of the biggest benefits I have over other people in physics is that I’m certainly not the smartest guy!
 I usually can’t grasp complex issues very easily.
 So I have to break down complex ideas into smaller chunks to understand it myself.
 This means, whenever I describe something to others, everyone understands, because it’s broken down into such simple terms.

 Moreover, I’m by no means an expert in the subjects I’m writing about and I believe this is another huge advantage.